georgia-tech-db/buzzdb-docs/docs/part1/lab2.rst

 Assignment 2: Buffer Manager
 ============================

+Description
+-----------

 For the second programming assignment, you will design and implement a buffer manager that handles page management for a database system.
 The buffer manager will allow pages to be loaded, locked, and accessed concurrently by multiple threads.
 The core functionality of the buffer manager includes fetching pages from disk, storing them in memory, managing page replacement using the 2Q caching policy, and ensuring efficient thread-safe access to pages.
 Your implementation should support concurrency and ensure the correct reading and writing of pages to disk.

 This assignment involves a fair amount of code, and we **strongly recommend** starting early to ensure sufficient time for debugging and testing.

-For OMSCS Students, module 5 covers the details of buffer management and module 6 covers multi-threading.

-Description
------------

-We provide skeleton code required to implement the buffer manager.
-There is only a single C++ source file where you will complete your implementation.
-This file already contains a significant portion of working `buzzdb` components covered in the class lectures.
-The key classes include:

-- **`BufferFrame`**: This class handles individual pages.
-It stores metadata such as page IDs, dirty flags, and whether the page is locked exclusively.
-However, it does not directly manage concurrency or page eviction.

-- **`BufferManager`**: This class controls concurrency, page replacement, and the 2Q page replacement strategy.
-It is responsible for managing shared and exclusive locks, page eviction, and fixing/unfixing pages.
-You will implement these operations, ensuring proper thread safety and efficient page access.

-Key Concepts for Implementation
+Key Requirements
 -------------------------------

 Locks and Concurrency